Janelle Monae’s Production Company Signs First-Look Deal With Universal

 Thank you for your belief in @wondaland Donna Langley & Universal .
 We look forward to going on this journey !
 To our peers & fellow creatives we can’t wait to collaborate with you .
 Family, friends, & day one supporters we hope to make you proud .
 We are humbled by the opportunity. ???????? #WondalandPictures ????????????????????????????????????
 “Universal Pictures announced that the studio has entered into a first-look production agreement with Janelle Monáe’s Wondaland Pictures, the film division of her multimedia company Wondaland. ????
 Alongside its creative in-house team of executives including CEO Monáe, Managing Partner Mikael Moore, Creative Director Chuck Lightning and Executive Producer Nate Wonder, Wondaland and Universal Pictures will develop multi-genre content with an emphasis on championing underrepresented voices and groundbreaking perspectives. ????
 “There is an exciting, artistic revolution taking place in our industry, and Janelle and the talented team at Wondaland are at the forefront,” said Donna Langley, Chairman, Universal Pictures.
 “Their forward-thinking, inclusive approach to content and storytelling make them a perfect fit for our studio.” ????
 The deal further strengthens the collaborative relationship between Monáe and Universal: She stars in Universal’s upcoming Robert Zemeckis-directed movie Welcome to Marwen, opening Dec.
 21, and Focus Features’ Harriet Tubman biopic Harriet due out next year.”

-The singer recently graced the cover of Fast Company magazine and during the accompanying interview, she talked about how being fired from her job at Office Depot turned out to be one of the best things to happen to her.
+The singer recently graced the cover of Fast Company magazine, and during the accompanying interview, she talked about how being fired from her job at Office Depot turned out to be one of the best things to happen to her.
 Monae said that money was tight at the time and she wasn’t able to purchase her own computer so she would use the company’s computer to update fans online about her upcoming performances.
 She said one day her superiors called her into their office and things didn’t go well.

 View this post on Instagram